Flagsmith/flagsmith-docs/docs/platform/edge-api-migration.md

 ### Step 1 - Prepare your applications

+Set your applications up to point to the Flagsmith Edge API.
+This means going from `api.flagsmith.com` to `edge.api.flagsmith.com`.
+You can either set this explicitly in our SDK or just ensure you are running the latest version of the SDK; by default they will point to `edge.api.flagsmith.com`.

 ### Step 2 - Migrate your data

 You can now trigger a one-way sync of data for each of your Flagsmith Projects within the Flagsmith Dashboard.
 Visit the